straup/dogeared-www/README.md

 *This is pre-alpha version software.
 It basically works.
 Until it doesn't.
 It does not have any documentation to speak of, yet.
 No refunds are accepted.*

+Here is [a long blog post](http://www.aaronland.info/weblog/2014/05/12/non/#dogeared) describing the current state of affairs.

 ## See also

 * [dogeared-extruder](https://github.com/straup/dogeared-extruder)